bigfix/developer.bigfix.com/site/pages/rest-api/api/webreports.md

 **Response Schema:** BESAPI.xsd
 {% endrestapi %}

-{% restapi "/api/webreports/details", "GET", "Fetches details of the Web Reports servers." %}
+{% restapi "/api/webreports/details", "GET", "Fetches details of the Web Reports servers in terms of ID, priority and server URL." %}
 **Request:** URL is all that is required

 **Response Schema:** BESAPI.xsd